-Our finding that Chinese-financed transport projects result in a reduced concentration of economic activity within subnational regions raises the question where exactly this diffusion takes place.
+Our finding that Chinese-financed transport projects reduce the concentration of economic activity within subnational regions raises the question of where exactly this diffusion takes place.
 The monocentric city model implies that we should observe a shift in activity from central cities to their immediate periphery.
-The model has little to say about whether this should also increase overall activity in a region or whether this kind of development occurs by leap-frogging into undeveloped areas or integrating its suburban and peri-urban surroundings.
+The model has little to say about whether this should also increase overall activity in a region or whether this kind of development occurs by leap-frogging into undeveloped areas or integrating less densely developed areas.